Can A Pedestrian Be At Fault For A Car Accident?

-In most automobile accidents that involve pedestrians, there’s almost always an assumption that the driver of the automobile was to blame.
+In most automobile pedestrian accidents, there’s almost always an assumption that the driver of the automobile was to blame.
 One of the fundamental rules of driving is that “the pedestrian always has the right of way,” after all.

 However, from a legal standpoint, it’s not always the case that the driver is at fault.
-A pedestrian can be seen as being partially or fully at fault for a vehicle-pedestrian accident.
+A pedestrian can be at fault partially or fully for a vehicle-pedestrian accident.
 If you are the victim of a vehicle-pedestrian accident, you should fully understand your legal options as well as learn about who may or may not be at fault.

-In some situations, a pedestrian may be found fully or partially at fault for an accident.
+In some situations, a pedestrian may be found fully or partially at fault for an accident occured.
 Some common scenarios where a pedestrian may be at fault can involve:

 - Crossing a street in the middle of the street, jaywalking, or otherwise crossing in part of the street outside of the bounds of a crosswalk